Track gauge conversion: Gauge orphan

 During or after gauge conversion work, some stations and branch lines may become "gauge orphans".
 This occurs especially when it is not considered economically worthwhile to go to the expense of gauge conversion.
-For example, on the standard gauge line between Adelaide and Melbourne, the broad gauge Victor Harbor branch line became a gauge orphan after the main line was converted in 1995 because it was too lightly trafficked; it now prospers as a heritage line, SteamRanger.
+For example, after the main line of the Adelaide–Wolseley railway line between Adelaide and Melbourne was converted in 1995 to standard gauge, the broad gauge Victor Harbor branch line became a gauge orphan because it was too lightly trafficked to be converted; it now prospers as a heritage line, SteamRanger.